-Earlier this month (May 5 to 8), I was invited to speak at the NFV World Congress in San Jose on “Ensuring Availability and Resiliency in NFV.”
-This is Part 2 of my blog series covering the five key takeaways from the event.
+Earlier this month, I was invited to speak at the NFV World Congress in San Jose on “Ensuring Availability and Resiliency in NFV.”
+This is Part 2 of my blog series covering the five key takeaways from NFV World Congress.
 This time I will discuss how:

 - Carriers are looking for a lot more than just cost savings from NFV

 - Resiliency and reliability in NFV is a hot topic that every telco cares about